Make JAFSCD the World's First Community Supported Journal!

 We are now accepting pledges for Open Access Shares to leading academic programs in food studies, food systems, and sustainable agriculture, as well as nonprofit organizations and foundations that share our interest in the broadest distribution of applied food systems research.

-Once we secure at least $65,000 in pledges to purchase shares, we will eliminate individual subscriptions and institutional licenses.
+Once we meet our pledge target, we will eliminate individual subscriptions and institutional licenses.
 Along with our founding partner institutions, the shareholding organizations will constitute our "Shareholder Consortium," which will meet annually and provides advice on upcoming journal topics and editorial policy.

 In addition to benefiting the food movement, we offer the following financial and promotional benefits to our OA Shareholders: